 On the other hand, the survey found that the biggest decline in interest from the 2019 survey was in student housing at 44%, followed by senior housing at 13% and urban and transit-oriented mixed-use development at 10%.

 The retail space is expected to continue to suffer.
 More than 8,000 stores closed in 2020.
 According to Retail Dive, retail vacancy rate was up to 10.5% in the fourth quarter in 2020 across the U.S. Malls especially took a hit, with vacancy climbing 0.4%, reaching 10.5%, the highest level in more than 20 years.

 “Office, retail and hospitality will continue to struggle in 2021 with hopes for a slow recovery to start in the second half of the year as the vaccine sees wider distribution.
 No one knows what the new ‘normal’ will be in office space design and demand, but many workers are feeling tired and frustrated with remote work and virtual meetings,” added Kreider.
-“In retail, the big box companies have done well while the mom and pop stores have closed.
-Expect shuttered stores to be converted to medical office and wellness centers, while regional malls are redeveloped into everything from mixed use retail, office and residential centers to warehouses.”
+“In retail, the big box companies have done well while the mom-and-pop stores have closed.
+Expect shuttered stores to be converted to medical office and wellness centers, while regional malls are redeveloped into everything from mixed-use retail, office and residential centers to warehouses.”

-Overall, most commercial real estate professionals (75%) believe that the COVID-19 vaccine will be the top factor to the market bouncing back, followed by the recovery of the global economy (49%) and the U.S. election (44%).
+Overall, most commercial real estate professionals (75%) believe that the COVID-19 vaccine will be the top factor in the market bouncing back, followed by the recovery of the global economy (49%) and the U.S. election (44%).